jmblog/how-to-optimize-momentjs-with-webpack/README.md

 ...
 ```

+This solution is also used in the [create-react-app](https://github.com/facebookincubator/create-react-app/blob/a0030fcf2df5387577ced165198f1f0264022fbd/packages/react-scripts/config/webpack.config.prod.js#L350-L355).

 ## Using `ContextReplacementPlugin`

 If you want to specify the including locale files in the webpack config file, you can use `ContextReplacementPlugin`.